-Yidu Huida was qualified as a HNTE and was accordingly entitled to a preferential tax rate of 15% from calendar years 2015 through 2017 and is expected to be subject to an EIT rate of 15% as long as it maintains its status as an HNTE.
-Yidu Huida applied for Key Software Enterprise status for calendar year 2016 and was approved in May 2017 which entitled Yidu Huida at the preferential tax rate of 10%.
-It applied 10% for calendar year 2016.
+Yidu Huida was qualified as a HNTE and was accordingly entitled to a preferential tax rate of 15% from calendar years 2015 through 2020 and is expected to be subject to an EIT rate of 15% as long as it maintains its status as an HNTE.
+Yidu Huida applied for Key Software Enterprise status for calendar year 2016 and 2017 and was approved in May 2017 and July 2018 which entitled Yidu Huida at the preferential tax rate of 10%.
+Accordingly, Yidu Huida applied 10% for calendar year 2016 and 2017 under the qualification of Key Software Enterprise and 15% for calendar year 2018 as a HNTE.

 Beijing Xintang Sichuang was qualified as "Newly Established Software Enterprise" in calendar year 2013 and therefore it was entitled to a two-year exemption from EIT and a further reduction to 12.5% from calendar years 2015 through 2017.
+It applied and was qualified as a HNTE and was subject to an EIT rate of 15% from calendar years 2017 through 2019.
+Beijing Xintang Sichuang applied an EIT of 15% for calendar year 2018.

-Yinghe Youshi was also qualified as HNTE and was accordingly entitled to a preferential tax rate of 15% from calendar years 2016 through 2018.
+Beijing Yinghe Youshi Technology Co., Ltd. ("Yinghe Youshi") was also qualified as HNTE and was accordingly entitled to a preferential tax rate of 15% from calendar years 2016 through 2018.
 It is expected to be subject to an EIT rate of 15% as long as it maintains its status as an HNTE.